smcclatchy/exp-design/_episodes/02-better-design.md

 exercises: 10
 questions:
 - "Why does good experimental design matter?"
-- "What are some of the consequences of poor experimental design?"
+- "What are some of the features of good experimental design?"
 objectives:
-- "To give examples of the positive effects of well designed experiments."
+- "Provide examples of the positive effects of well designed experiments."
-- "To give examples of the negative effects of poorly designed experiments."
-- "To explain the concept of random variation and how it is central to experimental design."
+- "Explain the concept of random variation and how it is central to experimental design."
-- "Define confounding factors are and their impact on a study."
 keypoints:
-- "Good study design is efficient and can lead to meaningful results."
+- "Solid experimental designs reduce both the impact of variability and the need for larger sample sizes."
 - "Good study design anticipates analysis of the experiment."
-- "Poor study design can lead to waste and insignificant results."
 source: Rmd
 ---